The Thesis Process

 5. Conduct Thesis Research

 You are required to produce at least 50 pages of text (not including front matter and appendices).
 Chapter topics (e.g., introduction, background, methods, findings, conclusion) vary by field.
-The Guide to the ALM Thesis website has examples of thesis projects from most fields.
-Most important the Guide has the required ALM Thesis Template that includes all the mandatory thesis formatting built in.
-Besides providing you with a template that will save you considerable amount of time as you write your thesis, you are required to use the preprogrammed form to ensure that your submitted thesis meets the required style guidelines for margins, font, title page, table of contents, chapter heading, etc.
+The following ALM Thesis Template has all the mandatory thesis formatting built in.
+Besides providing you with a template that will save you considerable amount of time as you write your thesis, you are required to use the preprogrammed form to ensure that your submitted thesis meets the required style guidelines for margins, font, title page, table of contents, and chapter heading.

 6. Submit Complete Thesis